Exhaustive match and Proof-Rich Compile Errors

 If one arm is missing, compile now fails instead of silently accepting an incomplete branch tree.

-Guards and the Proof Fragment
+Guards and the Refinement Fragment

-The supported proof fragment is intentionally small:
+The supported fragment covers:

 - boolean